 22. Freeks (standalone)

 Swear - the final book in the My Blood Approves series - came out November 9, 2016.
-So all five books in the My Blood Approves are currently out, and there will be no more books.
-For more info on Swear, including description and links, check out this post: here.
+All five books in the My Blood Approves Saga - My Blood Approves, Fate, Flutter, Wisdom, Swear - and the prequel novella "Letters to Elise" have been updated and re-released with new covers and bonus content.

 I can't tell you or it would ruin all the fun.
 I also won't tell you who shot JR on Dallas or who is Keyser Soze in The Usual Suspects.